Winter Weather Week Day 2: Today's Temperature

 - Unit Plan:

-Children learn about freezing temperatures and practice taking them.
-They also write about a personal experience with weather.
+Children learn about freezing temperatures and practice taking them using a thermometer.

 - Learn about thermometers and freezing point

 - Practice taking temperature readings with a thermometer

 Step 1: Review with children some of the winter weather words that they learned yesterday.
 Ask them what it feels like when they go outside during winter.
 Lead children to understand that during the winter it is cold outside.

 Step 2: Ask if any children have seen or used a thermometer.
 Ask if they know what it feels like outside when the temperature is 70°?
 When it is 30°?
 Explain that a thermometer measures the temperature of the air outside.